30+ fun winter activities for families in Montreal

 9. Day of Tobogganing

-Grab your helmets, mitts & hat, toboggans or snow racers and enjoy a day of fresh air, exercise, and the thrill of zooming down one of the terrific toboggan hills around Montreal.
+Grab your helmets, mitts & hat, toboggans or snow racers and enjoy a day of fresh air, exercise, and the thrill of zooming down one of the free sledding hills around Montreal.

 10. Visit a Museum

 Montreal is home to so many wonderful museums that offer family-friendly activities and programs.
 Check out Space for Life which includes the Biodome, Biosphere, Insectarium, Botanical Garden and Planetarium Rio Tinto Alcan.
-This year, Space for Life is offering an all-access passport that will provide holders with unlimited visits to the country’s largest natural science complex for one price.
+Once again this year, Space for Life is offering an all-access passport that provides holders with unlimited visits to the country’s largest natural science complex for one price.

 If you have a budding artist in the family, consider visiting the Montreal Museum of Fine Arts.
 Train lovers (young and old) will enjoy Exporail.
 History buffs can get their fill at Pointe-a-Calliere and the McCord Museum.
-Finally, with the Montreal Science Centre reopening, kids can enjoy four permanent exhibitions.
+Finally, kids can enjoy four permanent exhibitions and interactive exhibits at the Montreal Science Centre.

 11. Play tourist in your own city

 Winter is a wonderful time to get out and explore the city.
-Many local attractions host family-friendly events to enjoy, outdoor winter celebrations are in abundance, and skating and tobogganing are celebrated in every borough.
+Many local attractions host family-friendly events to enjoy, outdoor winter celebrations such as Montréal en Lumière are in abundance, and skating and tobogganing are celebrated in every borough.
 Even better, the STM allows kids to ride for free on city metros and buses all year long, so it’s easy to venture into new neighbourhoods.

 12. Make Frozen Water Balloons